 This is where the differences in the quality of your BaZi and Zi Wei Dou Shu chart will play a part.
 Not everyone will experience what my client did.
 Remember, feng shui is just a complement and your chart definitely holds more weight.
 Your chart will always be the foundation of your life and things unfold from there.

-Does That Mean I Should Get A BaZi Or Zi Wei Dou Shu Reading Done Before I Do Feng Shui?
+Should I Get A BaZi Or Zi Wei Dou Shu Reading Before A Feng Shui Audit?

 In my opinion, ideally, yes.
 Your BaZi and Zi Wei Dou Shu chart can tell a practitioner a lot more than your house feng shui.
 This is precisely the reason why I focused on BaZi and Zi Wei Dou Shu when I first started this consultating sideline because it lays a good foundation for feng shui.